bugsfreeweb/PublicTVLinks/README.md

 - **`active_tv_links`**: A file without extension in JSON format, identical to `active_tv_links.json`.

 ## How It Works
-- A private script fetches links from 30 public sources, verifies their activity, and generates these output files.
+- A private script fetches links from 30 public sources, verifies their activity with improved reliability (HEAD with GET fallback, retries, and broader status acceptance), and generates these output files.
 - The process runs daily at 00:00 UTC via GitHub Actions, pushing updates to this public repository.
-- Only links responding with HTTP 200 status are included, ensuring reliability.
+- Only links confirmed active (e.g., HTTP 200 or 206) are included, optimized for offline streaming compatibility.

 ## Usage
 1. **Download**: Grab the latest files from the repository.